juliaguida/oystercard/intro_to_the_web/learning_objectives.md

 * Discuss why Capybara is a useful extension to RSpec's testing abilities

 ### Parameters
-* Know that parameters are are way to query a server for specific information
+* Know that parameters are way to query a server for specific information
 * Explain how to access parameters from a server environment in Ruby (using Sinatra)
 * Construct parameters within a URL, using `?x=y` and `&`
 * Build a Sinatra application that uses parameters